Croydon Park (NSW)

 Croydon Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of twelve projects that are expected to impact the area.
-Notable among these are Enfield Aquatic Centre Redevelopment, The Carlyle Enfield, Sydney Metro City & Southwest, and 27 Mitchell Street Croydon Park.
-The following list provides details on those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 12 projects that could impact the area.
+Key projects are Enfield Aquatic Centre Redevelopment, The Carlyle Enfield, Sydney Metro City & Southwest, and 27 Mitchell Street Croydon Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.